hoto/jenkinsfile-examples/README.md

     docker-compose pull
     docker-compose up

+If you have problem with mounting `/var/run/docker.sock` then remove it from `docker-compose.yml` but you won't be able to run jobs which use docker as an agent.

 Wait for Jenkins to boot up.
 Authentication is disabled.
 Open a browser and go to:

     localhost:8080